AltQuest/EpicBot/README.md

 RC is based off your SP(STEEM POWER)
 The more SP you have locked up the more RC you have and the more things you can do on the STEEM blockchain.

+ALSO: to make it stop asking for your password, you can do this for the session

+  export UNLOCK='<passphrase>'